waveform80/colorzero/docs/quickstart.rst

 Getting started
 ===============

-.. currentmodule:: lightwave
+.. currentmodule:: colorzero

-The :class:`Color` class is the main interface provided by Lightwave.
+The :class:`Color` class is the main interface provided by colorzero.
 It can be constructed in a large variety of ways including with red, green, and blue components, "well known" color names (taken from CSS 3's `extended color keywords`_), HTML color specifications, and more.
 A selection of valid constructors is shown below::

-    >>> from lightwave import *
+    >>> from colorzero import *
     >>> Color('red')
     <Color html="#ff0000" rgb=(1.0, 0.0, 0.0)>
     >>> Color(1.0, 0.0, 0.0)